-Currently, federal agencies including the Environmental Protection Agency (EPA) and Office of Surface Mining Reclamation and Enforcement (OSMRE) are issuing an unprecedented number of federal mandates that will have significant impact on the businesses and residents of Kentucky due, among other things, to the impact of those mandates on utility rates as a result of the cost of compliance and loss of existing coal-fired power supplies.
+Currently, federal agencies including the Environmental Protection Agency (EPA) and Office of Surface Mining Reclamation and Enforcement (OSMRE) are issuing an unprecedented number of federal mandates that will have a significant impact on the businesses and residents of Kentucky due, among other things, to the impact of those mandates on utility rates as a result of the cost of compliance and loss of existing coal-fired power supplies.
 Those attempts at regulation by the federal agency, in some cases with questionable legal authority, include but are not limited to:

-EPA regulation of carbon dioxide from new and existing electric generating units; standards for new coal-fired power plants require use of carbon capture and sequestration technology that is not yet commercially viable; carbon dioxide limits for existing units cannot be met by the current fleet of power plants in Kentucky;
+- EPA regulation of carbon dioxide from new and existing electric generating units; standards for new coal-fired power plants require use of carbon capture and sequestration technology that is not yet commercially viable; carbon dioxide limits for existing units cannot be met by the current fleet of power plants in Kentucky; - EPA revisions to National Ambient Air Quality Standards for sulfur dioxide, ozone, particulate matter and nitrogen oxides (regardless of whether the updates are currently required based on the schedule established by the Clean Air Act), as well as revisions to the implementation of the standards that could drastically increase the number of non-attainment areas and increase the difficulty of planning for attainment of the new standards; - EPA first-time regulation of hazardous air pollutants from coal-fired power plants through imposition of maximum achievable control technology requirements under the Mercury and Air Toxics Standards program; - EPA changes in water regulations and interpretations of existing rules without close examination of all costs and benefits; EPA should ensure any

-- EPA revisions to National Ambient Air Quality Standards for sulfur dioxide, ozone, particulate matter and nitrogen oxides (regardless of whether the updates are currently required based on the schedule established by the Clean Air Act), as well as revisions to the implementation of the standards that could drastically increase the number of non-attainment areas and increase the difficulty of planning for attainment of the new standards; - EPA first-time regulation of hazardous air pollutants from coal-fired power plants through imposition of maximum achievable control technology requirements under the Mercury and Air Toxics Standards program; - EPA changes in water regulations and interpretations of existing rules without close examination of all costs and benefits; EPA should ensure any new water regulations (such as the Waters of the United States), or changed interpretations of water quality requirements, are flexible, efficient and recognize the role of the states in addressing their own water quality issues; - EPA proposed selenium recommended criterion which is lower than Kentucky's proposed standard for water column in flowing water bodies, and the importance of maintaining the precedence of fish tissue data over water column concentrations where available; - Extension of the President's Climate Action Plan to further regulate volatile organic compounds (VOCs) and methane from the oil and gas industry through updates to the new source performance standards for new and modified sources; steps to regulate emissions downstream from wells in the natural gas transmission system; and guidelines for states addressing emissions in certain ozone non-attainment areas; - OSMRE Stream Protection Rule that provides duplication of water quality regulation and excessive new data collection and analysis requirements; and - Continued abuse of agency authority by the EPA as the agency moves to implement new requirements by regulating through guidance without following the rulemaking process.
+- new water regulations (such as the Waters of the United States), or changed interpretations of water quality requirements, are flexible, efficient and recognize the role of the states in addressing their own water quality issues; - EPA new selenium recommended criterion which is lower than Kentucky's proposed standard for water column in flowing water bodies, and the importance of maintaining the precedence of fish tissue data over water column concentrations where available: - Extension of the President's Climate Action Plan to further regulate volatile organic compounds (VOCs) and methane from the oil and gas industry through updates to the new source performance standards for new and modified sources; and development of rules for existing facilities; - OSMRE Stream Protection Rule that provides duplication of water quality regulation and excessive new data collection and analysis requirements; and - Continued abuse of agency authority by the EPA as the agency moves to implement new requirements by regulating through guidance without following the rulemaking process.

 The Chamber supports postponement of rules where legal challenges are present until the courts complete their review of the case and any appeals.
-Recent Supreme Court actions on the mercury and air toxics rule which included remanding the case to a lower court for further review exemplify the challenges a regulated industry faces when forced to comply with a rule before the legal scrutiny is complete.
 Costly regulations such as those impacting electric utilities require significant investment that cannot be refunded to the ratepayers when a rule is vacated.